nidup/starcraft2-agent/README.md

 The option `--norender` can be added to disable the rendering and play game faster.

-The option `--max_agent_steps` can be added to make the agent play longer (default is 2500).
+The option `--max_agent_steps` can be added to make the agent play longer.
+The default value is 2500.

+On my laptop, with no render,
+ - 100k agent steps ~= 30 episodes ~= 30 minutes
+ - 400k agent steps ~= 144 episodes ~= 100 minutes

-The reward history and final Q Learning Table data is stored in sparse_agent.data.gz.
+The reward history and final Q Learning Table data is stored in `sparse_agent_data.gz`.

 This archive is re-used when it exists, you can drop it to train an agent from scratch.